Vic0294/alx-low_level_programming/0x00-hello_world/README.md

-Write a script that compiles
+Write a script that generates the assembly code